Martchus/cpp-utilities/README.md

 The library utilizes:

 * parsing command-line arguments and providing Bash completion
+    - supports nested arguments
+    - supports operations (no `--` or `-` prefix, eg. `git status`)
+    - can check for invalid or uncombinable arguments
+    - can print help automatically
+    - provides automatic Bash completion for argument names
+    - allows customizing Bash completion for argument values
 * dealing with dates and times
 * conversion of primitive data types to byte-buffers and vice versa (litte-endian and big-endian)
 * common string conversions/operations, eg.